rajinder-yadav/dm-css/README.md

 Border corners can be given a radius to round out the corners.

-The border radius takes a value from 0 to 7, which follows a Golden Ratio scale.
+The border radius values range from 0 to 7.
+This scale follows the Golden Ratio.

 A radius value of "0" (zero) will reset "round" borders to have square corners.

 ### Corner radius

-When using borders, you may specify a radius value for each corner.
+When using borders, you may specify a radius value for each corner, shown later.

-### Equale radius corners
+### Equal radius corners

 ![radius](images/radius.png)